trychlos/pwix-accounts-manager/README.md

 ## Configuration

+This package relies on `pwix:accounts-conf` package for most of its configuration.
+Please see the relevant documentation.

-The package's behavior can be configured through a call to the `AccountsManager.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+This package's behavior can be configured through a call to the `AccountsManager.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are: